Wayside Inn Historic District: Other structures

 Henry Ford built a replica and fully working grist mill and a white non-denominational chapel, named after his mother, Mary, and mother-in-law, Martha.
 Less well known is Ford's attempt to create a reservoir for the Wayside Inn.
 Across US Route 20 and now secluded in a wooded area behind private homes is a 30 ft-high stone dam.
-Dubbed by the locals as "Ford's Folly" the structure failed to retain water because the feeding brook provided insufficient volume and the ground was too porous for a pond to fill.
+Dubbed by the locals as "Ford's Folly", the structure failed to retain water because the feeding brook provided insufficient volume and the ground was too porous for a pond to fill.

-In the grounds of the chapel stands the Redstone School, a one-room schoolhouse which was moved from its original location in Sterling, Massachusetts, by Ford, who believed the building was the actual schoolhouse mentioned in Sarah Josepha Hale's poem "Mary Had a Little Lamb".
+In the grounds of the chapel stands the Redstone School, a one-room schoolhouse which was moved from its original location in Sterling, Massachusetts, by Ford, who believed the building was the actual schoolhouse mentioned in Sarah Josepha Hale's poem "Mary Had a Little Lamb" and includes a bronze statue of a lamb driving a Model T.

 The Mass Central Rail Trail—Wayside is a 23 mi Massachusetts state park forming the northeastern border of the district; the "Wayside" name was selected as the Wayside Inn Railroad Waiting Room was a B&M station at the crossing with Dutton Road.